Jacksonville Jumbo Shrimp: Southern League (1970–2020)

-A new Suns team began play in 1970 when the Double-A Southern League (SL) added expansion franchises in Jacksonville, and Mobile, Alabama.
+A new Suns team owned by Art Parrack and Marshall Fox began play in 1970 when the Double-A Southern League (SL) added expansion franchises in Jacksonville, and Mobile, Alabama.
 Jacksonville became the Double-A affiliate of both the Milwaukee Brewers and Montreal Expos for their first Southern League season.
-They became a Cleveland Indians farm club in 1971, and then began a much longer affiliation with the Kansas City Royals in 1972.
+They became a Cleveland Indians farm club in 1971 after team was fully owned by Marshall Fox, and then began a much longer affiliation with the Kansas City Royals in 1972, after being sold to Keith Price and Carl Grant.

 The Suns made their first Southern League playoff appearance in 1973 behind Manager of the Year Billy Gardner.
 They won the Eastern Division title but lost the championship finals versus the Montgomery Rebels, 3–1.
 Jacksonville returned to the playoffs in 1974 via another Eastern Division title but were again denied a championship by the Knoxville Sox, 3–2.
 By 1977, the SL had begun using a split-season schedule wherein the division winners from each half qualified for the postseason.
 The Suns won 1977's Second Half Eastern Division title, won the division title over the Savannah Braves, but lost to Montgomery, 2–0, in the finals.
 Jacksonville made two more appearances in the playoffs with Kansas City but lost in the finals each time.
+After the 1978 season the team was purchased by Lou Eliopulos.
 The 1982 team won both halves of the season with a league-best 83–61 record under Manager of the Year Gene Lamont, but they ultimately lost the championship to the Nashville Sounds, 3–1.
 The 1983 second-half champion Suns lost in the finals, 3–1, to the Birmingham Barons.
 Outfielder John Morris was selected as the 1983 Southern League MVP.

 Jacksonville became the Double-A affiliate of the Montreal Expos in 1984.
-After being purchased by Peter Bragan Sr. and his family in 1985, the team was renamed the Jacksonville Expos.
+After being purchased by Peter Bragan Sr. and his family from Lou Eliopulos in 1984, the team was renamed the Jacksonville Expos.
 Much like in the previous affiliation, the Expos made four playoff appearances in seven seasons with Montreal but were eliminated in the Eastern Division series on each occasion (1986, 1987, 1988, and 1990).
 Individual players and managers, however, garnered several league awards during this period.
 First baseman Andrés Galarraga was the 1984 Southern League MVP, and skipper Rick Renick was the season's Manager of the Year.
 Tommy Thompson was recognized as the top manager for 1987 after leading the Expos to a league-best 85–59 record.
 Starting pitcher Brian Holman won the 1987 Most Outstanding Pitcher Award.
 Two other notable players to appear for Jacksonville in 1987 were future National League MVP Larry Walker and future Hall of Famer Randy Johnson.
 In 1990, starter Brian Barnes was the Most Outstanding Pitcher, and Jerry Manuel was the Manager of the Year.